-We do not cover treatment that is connected to previous reconstructive surgery or any cosmetic operation to a reconstructed breast.
+We do not cover treatment that is connected to previous reconstructive surgery or any cosmetic operation.

-" See also 4.9 > Cosmetic surgery
+" See also 4.4 > Cancer for details of the cover for breast reconstruction and 4.8 > Cosmetic surgery

 4.27 > Rehabilitation

 We do cover in-patient rehabilitation for a short period, but there are some limits to our cover.